BIBI78/opium/README.md

 1. Provide more ways for the user to intereact with the app:

-- Enable users to remix beats directly within the app, allowing for creative reinterpretations and collaborations aka REMIXES (_DEFINITLEY NEED THAT_)
+- Enable users to remix beats directly within the app, allowing for creative reinterpretations and collaborations aka REMIXES

-- Implement a feature for users to record and upload their own vocals or rap verses over beats. (_DEFINITLEY NEED THAT_)
+- Implement a feature for users to record and upload their own vocals or rap verses over beats.

 2. Messaging Functionality: